thieleju/chess-com-insights/README.md

 - Hiding your own stats only hides the bottom stats, currently not depending on the username

 If you find any other bugs, please open an issue [here](https://github.com/thieleju/chess-com-insights/issues)

+## Run locally

+- Clone/fork/download the project
+- run `npm install` to install all dependencies
+- run `npm run build` to build the extension
+  - Files will be exported to the `dist` folder
+- do the manual installation steps above and select the `dist` folder